-Los Angeles

-Unified School District
+Los Angeles Unified School District California

-California

-For its Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2006 e S. Cox w R. Eng
+For its Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2006 time S. C

 A Certificate of Achievement for Excellence in Financial Reporting is presented by the Government Finance Officers Association of the United States and Canada to government units and public employee retirement systems whose comprehensive annual financial reports (CAFRs) achieve the highest standards in government accounting and financial reporting.